matpakke/Google-Cybersecurity/Course 4 - Tools of the Trade - Linux and SQL/Course 4 Glossary.md

 **CentOS:** An open-source distribution that is closely related to Red Hat **Central Processing Unit (CPU):** A computer’s main processor, which is used to perform general computing tasks on a computer
-**Command:** An instruction telling the computer to do something **Command-line interface (CLI):** A text-based user interface that uses commands to interact with the computer
+**Command:** An instruction telling the computer to do something **Command-line interface (CLI):** A text-based user interface that uses commands to interact with the computer.
+A CLI allows users to enter commands that can perform multiple tasks simultaneously.
+**Computer operating system:** The job of a computer operating system is to help make other computer programs run efficiently.
+It does this by managing the details related to controlling computer hardware.

 ## D
 **Database:** An organized collection of information or data